rootstrap/blog/content/Testing in Django - Basics - useful tools and good practices.md

 ...
 ```

-Regarding the databases, when you run your tests by default Django creates one and destroys it after the finalization.
-This is to avoid conflicts between your production and/or development databases, and your testing database.
+Regarding the databases, when you run your tests by default, Django creates one and then destroys it after the finalization.
+This is to avoid conflicts between your production and/or development databases, as well as your testing database.
 You can define and customize a database for tests, inside the `DATABASES` dictionary, adding another one named `TEST`.
 Something like:

 ```python